philiplinell/commit-msg/README.md

 Note that this means that filename and lines changed is sent to openAI.
 If that bothers you - don't use this tool.

+Make sure environment variable `OPENAI_API_KEY` contains a valid API key.
+Note that this tool uses the openAI API so it will incur a cost.
+It is recommended to set a hard limit in the [openai account settings panel](https://platform.openai.com/account/billing/limits).

 ## Example Usage

 Needs `commit-msg` (that is the binary from this repo) in PATH.